Area128/fpstm8/README.md

 The bootloader will do a normal boot unless all of the following checks (in this order) succeed:

 * If BOOT_ON_PIN_STATE is defined, it will **check** the state of the BOOT_PIN.
 The Card Detect pin of the SD socket can be used as the BOOT_PIN but the appropriate SKIP_SAME_BINARY and AUTO_REBOOT settings should be used to avoid the device endlessly rewriting its flash if the card is left in the socket.
 * It will **try** to initialise the SD card.
-This obviously fails if there is no SD card present and can also fail for a multitude of other reasons, most obvious one being unsuported SD card version.
+This obviously fails if there is no SD card present and can also fail for a multitude of other reasons, most obvious one being unsupported SD card version.
 Suggested fix would be "try another card".
 * It will **try** to read the header from the card.
 * It will **check** that the BOOT_ADDR found in the header matches its configuration.
 This is a safety net against incompatible "new" and "old" bootloader versions in the wild.
-* If SKIP_SAME_BINARY is enabled, it will compare the CRC of the installed firmware with the one found in the heade and **fail if they match**.
+* If SKIP_SAME_BINARY is enabled, it will compare the CRC of the installed firmware with the one found in the header and **fail if they match**.

 This is the point of no return.
 If it makes it this far, it will copy the binary from the SD card to the flash and reboot if AUTO_REBOOT is enabled or wait for a reset.